Azazh/GMF_Portfolio_Analysis/README.md

 The project is structured into reusable scripts, Jupyter notebooks, and visualizations to ensure modularity and reproducibility.

 ## **Features**
 - **Data Preprocessing:** Fetch, clean, and prepare raw financial data for analysis.
 - **Exploratory Data Analysis (EDA):** Analyze trends, volatility, and patterns in the data.
+- **Time Series Forecasting:** Build ARIMA and LSTM models to predict Tesla's future stock prices.
+- **Portfolio Optimization:** Optimize asset allocations based on forecasted trends to maximize returns and minimize risks.
 - **Visualization:** Generate insightful plots to understand asset performance and risk.
-- **Portfolio Insights:** Provide actionable recommendations based on statistical analysis.